 ELIG Gürkaynak Attorneys-at-Law is an eminent, independent Turkish law firm based in Istanbul.
-ELIG Gürkaynak's competition law and regulatory department is led by the founding partner, Mr. Gönenç Gürkaynak, along with two partners and five counsel, and consists of 45 associates.
+ELIG Gürkaynak Attorneys-at-Law's competition law and regulatory department is led by the founding partner, Mr. Gönenç Gürkaynak Attorneys-at-Law, along with four partners and eight counsel, and consists of 40 associates.
 ELIG Gürkaynak is committed to providing its clients with high-quality legal services.
-We combine a solid knowledge of Turkish law with a business-minded approach to develop legal solutions that meet the everchanging needs of our clients in their international and domestic operations.
-In addition to unparalleled experience in merger control issues, ELIG Gürkaynak has vast experience in defending companies before the Board in all phases of an antitrust investigation.
-We have in-depth knowledge of representing defendants and complainants in complex antitrust investigations concerning all forms of abuse of dominant position allegations and all other forms of restrictive horizontal and vertical arrangements. including price-fixing, retail price maintenance, refusal to supply, territorial restrictions and concerted practice allegations.
-Furthermore, in addition to significant antitrust litigation expertise, our firm has considerable expertise in administrative law, and is therefore well-equipped to represent clients before the High State Council, both on the merits of a case, and for injunctive relief.
-ELIG Gürkaynak also advises clients on a day-to-day basis concerning business transactions that almost always contain antitrust law issues, including distributorship, licensing, franchising, and toll manufacturing.
-During the past year, ELIG Gürkaynak has been involved in over 85 merger clearances by the Turkish Competition Authority, more than 35 defence project investigations, and over 15 antitrust appeals before the administrative courts.
-ELIG Gürkaynak has also provided more than 75 antitrust education seminars to employees of its clients.
+We combine a solid knowledge of Turkish law with a business-minded approach to develop legal solutions that meet the ever-changing needs of our clients in their international and domestic operations.
+In addition to unparalleled experience in merger control issues, ELIG Gürkaynak Attorneys-at-Law has vast experience in defending companies before the Board in all phases of an antitrust investigation.
+We have in-depth knowledge of representing defendants and complainants in complex antitrust investigations concerning all forms of abuse of dominant position allegations and all other forms of restrictive horizontal and vertical arrangements, including price-fixing, RPM, refusal to supply, territorial restrictions and concerted practice allegations.

-www.gurkaynak.av.tr
+Furthermore, in addition to significant antitrust litigation expertise, our firm has considerable expertise in administrative law, and is therefore wellequipped to represent clients before the High State Council, both on the merits of a case, and for injunctive relief.
+ELIG Gürkaynak Attorneys-at-Law also advises clients on a day-to-day basis concerning business transactions that almost always contain antitrust law issues, including distributorship, licensing, franchising, and toll manufacturing.

+www.elig.com